-In later years Méliès’s Star Film Company was subsumed under the international corporate congomerate of the Edson Company which was attempting to control the full market for movie-making.
+In later years Méliès’s Star Film Company was subsumed under the international corporate conglomerate of the Edison Company which was attempting to control the full market for movie-making.
 It was a crushing blow to small independent film-makers like Méliès.
 In addition, his brother and business partner made a series of foolish financial moves and Méliès fell deeply into debt.
 Upon the outbreak of World War I his home studio was acquired by the French army, many of his negatives were melted down and destroyed for the war effort, his beloved theatre was torn down, and The Star Film Company was acquired by Pathé.
 In a rage, Méliès destroyed most of his films and costumes for his once grand movies -and then he disappeared.

 In 1924, a historian was writing a book of early cinema and so he began searching for foundational pioneers of French film-making.
 He managed to track down an aging and impoverished Georges Méliès who was scraping together a living by selling candy and toys in the Gare Montparnasse railway terminal in Paris.
 Méliès’s first wife had died and he had remarried his mistress.
 Very shortly after Méliès was rediscovered, journalists and artists began approaching him to document his story.
 Intellectuals took notice and Méliès’s prestige grew when he was granted an award by Louis Lumière for his many achievements.
 To help him escape destitution, a collection of admirers arranged secure housing for Méliès and his family.
 Younger french directors, like René Clair, began working with Méliès.
 In fact, Clair gave Méliès the keys to a nearby abandoned warehouse in which early negatives from his surviving films could be stored.
 Thus, in his last year of life, Méliès became the first conservator of the Cinémathèque Française, one of the world’s largest archival projects of the history of film.
 Méliès died in 1938 of cancer on the same day as fellow French film pioneer Émile Cohl.
-In 2011 a wonderfully imaginative film was released about Méliès later years (Ben Kingsley played Méliès).
+In 2011 a wonderfully imaginative film, Hugo (by Martin Scorsese) was released about Méliès later years (Ben Kingsley played Méliès).

 Georges Méliès Short Films (1896-1912)